DustyBagel/better_chat/readme.txt

 Minetest Mod: chat_time_stamps

-This mod overrides the default chat format so that it also contains the date and time that the message was sent.
+This mod sends a message whenever someone sends a message in chat that contains the date and time that the message was sent on.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.